Vac-U-Tug, Jr.

 While testing the installation of the speed controller on my bench, I thought there was something wrong with it since I didn't here any noise.
 I found that everything was working perfectly, it's just that the driveline is so smooth on these boats, they don't make any noise.
 Dean

-Just a note to let you know that your Vac-U-Tug Junior made a hit with our four grandchildren this morning.
+Just a note to let you know that your Vac-U-Tug made a hit with our four grandchildren this morning.
 I towed 4 buoys on the subdivision lake for them to race my ODOM and Victoria around.
 They marveled at the little fella chugging along, pulling the kickboard, dropping off a buoy, then returning to shore to pick up another.
 Great fun for the whole family!
 Thanks.
 Frank

 I was so impressed with the instruction manual.
 Every detail was covered in every way.
 I must have ten different boats and this Tug is one of the most fun that I own.
 I just love it!
 When I placed it in the water, I couldn't believe how well it performed and looked.
 My buddies made comments like "I have to get me one of these!"
 Thanks again for such a wonderful and creative boat!
 Kevin